 To be eligible for consideration by the Vision Science MS Program Committee, you must meet the minimum requirements:

 Note: Pacific University College of Optometry has established institutional Memorandum of Understanding (MOU) with several academic programs world wide.
 Graduates or current students of these programs may follow the admissions criteria provided in the individual MOU at your institution.
 Such agreements will specify the extent to which students from that program meet the admission requirements.

 Bachelor’s (or equivalent) Degree

 You must hold a bachelor's degree (or equivalent).
-Equivalency is determined by Vision Science MS Program Committee.
+Equivalency is determined by Vision Science Program Committee.

 Individuals who are candidates for a bachelor are eligible to apply and may be admitted on a provisional basis, subject to proof of degree completion.
 An official transcript showing degree completion must be submitted or the admission will be withdrawn.